Ehrlichiosis in Dogs: Transmission, Symptoms, and Treatment

 Pain medications can also be used to deal with joint pain and inflammation, helping improve your dog’s comfort.
 Additionally, we’ll also look to help your dog regain its strength through nutritional support.
 This is important for dogs who have lost a ton of weight.

-Managing and taking care of your dog’s environment is another important part of prevention.
+Keeping your dog’s home clean is another important part of prevention.
 Ticks thrive in outdoor areas such as the yard, where tall grass and bushes are prevalent.

-Keeping your lawn mowed and bushes trimmed can reduce these habitats, making your yard less attractive to ticks.
+Mow your lawn and trim your bushes to make your yard less attractive to ticks.
 If possible, limit your dog’s access to wooded or high-risk areas where ticks are abundant.

 Ehrlichiosis in dogs can be quite concerning, but it can easily be prevented with regular treatments and preventives.
 Having a good understanding of this disease goes a long way in creating a better and safer life for your best friend.